aspose-words/Aspose.Words-API-References/english/net/aspose.words/paragraphcollection/toarray/_index.md

 title: ParagraphCollection.ToArray
 linktitle: ToArray
 second_title: Aspose.Words for .NET API Reference
-description: ParagraphCollection method.
+description: ParagraphCollection ToArray method.
 Copies all paragraphs from the collection to a new array of paragraphs in C#.
 type: docs
 weight: 20
 url: /net/aspose.words/paragraphcollection/toarray/